blog

 Table Of Contents

-“Stay to Play” policies are common in tournament settings, particularly in youth sports.
-There’s a lot of debate surrounding Stay to Play: How does it impact athletes, parents, event organizers, and the community?
+“Stay-to-Play” policies are standard in tournament settings, particularly in youth sports.
+There’s much debate surrounding Stay-to-Play: How does it impact athletes, parents, event organizers, and the community?
 Does it mostly have benefits–or perceived drawbacks–to those involved in the tournaments?

 Whether you're an athlete, a parent, a sports enthusiast, or just someone curious to learn more about contemporary sports management trends, this post will provide a comprehensive and clear understanding of the concept.

-This policy seeks to streamline accommodations for teams and participants while also leveraging the buying power of a large group to negotiate more favorable hotel rates compared to what an individual could secure on their own.
+This policy aims to streamline accommodations for teams and participants, while also leveraging the collective buying power of a large group to negotiate more favorable hotel rates compared to what an individual could secure independently.

-As hotels recognized the recurring nature and growth of tournaments, hotels began charging higher than usual rates due to the high demand.
-The introduction of Stay to Play changed this dynamic by allowing event organizers and/or housing companies to negotiate with hotels and proactively lock in hotel blocks at great rates for event attendees.
+As hotels recognized the recurring nature and growth of tournaments, they began charging higher-than-usual rates due to the high demand.
+The introduction of Stay-to-Play altered this dynamic by enabling event organizers and/or housing companies to negotiate with hotels and proactively secure hotel blocks at favorable rates for event attendees.

-Event organizers and/or housing companies can use the tournament policy when contracting to leverage with hotels.
+Event organizers and/or housing companies can use the tournament policy when contracting with hotels to leverage their services.
 Hotels will be more likely to contract since they will not want to lose the business from event attendees.

-The only concrete Stay to Play rule is that teams and participants involved in the tournament or event must lodge at one of the designated hotels.
-The way teams/participants secure these rooms or book these rooms is at the discretion of the event producer or housing company.
+The only concrete Stay-to-Play rule is that teams and participants involved in the tournament or event must lodge at one of the designated hotels.
+The way teams or participants secure or book these rooms is at the discretion of the event producer or housing company.

 Source